sighupio/fury-kubernetes-monitoring/katalog/minio-ha/README.md

 - Kubernetes >= `1.29.0`
 - Kustomize = `5.6.0`
-- [prometheus-operator from KFD monitoring module][prometheus-operator]
+- [prometheus-operator from SD monitoring module][prometheus-operator]

 > Prometheus Operator is necessary since we configure a `ServiceMonitor` to make
 > some metrics available from `minio` on prometheus